-Developer Background: Homes For All, LLC is a woman and minority-owned business founded by Fatuma Hussein, an Auburn resident with a strong background in addressing housing disparities.
-Ms. Hussein has a history of providing translation and social services and has played a pivotal role at the Immigrant Resource Center of Maine, offering culturally and linguistically sensitive support to refugee and immigrant communities.
-She has also founded Homes For All, LLC and employs an advisory council of experienced housing developers from nonprofit and for-profit backgrounds.
+Developer Background: Homes For All, LLC, a woman, and minority-owned business, founded by Fatuma Hussein, an Auburn resident with a strong history in addressing housing disparities by providing translation and social services.
+Fatuma has played a pivotal role at the Immigrant Resource Center of Maine, offering culturally and linguistically sensitive support to refugee and immigrant communities in Maine.
+Fatuma founded Homes For All, LLC and employs an advisory council of experienced housing developers with backgrounds in non-profit as well as for-profit housing development.